uber/uber-ios-sdk/documentation/migration-guide-2.0.0.md

 ### Auth Code Grant Flow + PKCE
 The Authorization Code Grant Flow is now the default method for requesting auth credentials.
 In addition, support for PKCE and client access token exchange has been added.

-Support for the Implicit Grand Flow has been removed.
+Support for the Implicit Grant Flow has been removed.

 ### Prefill User Information
 A convenient growth feature has been added for in app authentication.
 Supply optional user information to be prefilled on the signup + login page when asking the user to authenticate.